 ✅ What to Focus On:

 - Build or update a church communications calendar.
 If none exists, this is your moment.
+See how to create a church communications calendar for step-by-step guidance.

 - Start centralizing requests.
 A simple form or shared doc is better than scattered Slack messages.